liliakai/admin-guide/run.md

     Usage of build/linux/phishdetect-node:
-          --api-version string    Specify which Docker API version to use (default "1.37") --debug                 Enable debug logging
+          --api-version string    Specify which Docker API version to use (default "1.37") --brands string         Specify a folder containing YAML files with Brand specifications --contacts string       Specify a link to information or contacts details to be provided to your users --debug                 Enable debug logging
           --disable-analysis      Disable the ability to analyze links and pages --disable-api           Disable the API routes